 Disney’s Old Key West Resort is full of interesting architecture and the perfect place for families to stay.

-Planning a vacation to a new destination can be overwhelming.
+Planning a vacation to a new destination can be daunting.
 You’re never sure that you’ve picked a good hotel until you get there.
 And, then it might be too late.
 Decision making for a Disney World vacation can be even worse.
 There are so many decisions: Disney property vs. off site; Value vs. Moderate vs. Deluxe vs. Deluxe Villa; closer to Magic Kingdom vs. closer to Animal Kingdom, a place to collapse vs. a place to enjoy.
 And that’s not even picking out an individual hotel!

 Why choose Old Key West Resort for your Disney stay?